Qaiser-A/Portfolio/README.md

 # Portfolio

-Having fun by building websites, programs and writing snippets of code in areas that interests me.
+Having fun by building websites and programs in areas that interest me.